LEARN MORE ABOUT THE PITTSBURGH DRAGON BOAT FESTIVAL!

-Through the years, Dragon Boating was used for various religious water rituals and cultural celebrations.
-In the 1970’s the Hong Kong Tourist Association brought back the traditional Dragon Boat Races, and in 1991 the International Dragon Boat Federation (IDBF) was formed.
-Today Dragon Boat Racing is an official team sport full of tradition and culture; with over 50 million Dragon boaters spanning the world!
+Through the years, Dragon Boating has been used for various religious water rituals and cultural celebrations.
+In the 1970’s, the Hong Kong Tourist Association brought back traditional Dragon Boat Races, and in 1991 the International Dragon Boat Federation (IDBF) was formed.
+Today Dragon Boat Racing is an official team sport full of tradition and culture with over 50 million dragon boaters spanning the world!

 CONTACT US TODAY!

 HISTORY OF THE FESTIVAL